 TOKUNO’S FERTILIZER-FREE VEGETABLE GARDENING

-Gajin Tukono was born in Osaka, 1941.
-After raising vegetables for 15 years, and finding that chemicals were not preventing spots, rust, rot or other problems; and prolonged use caused plants to decline, he divided his garden into patches and conducted various experiments without chemicals, without fertilizer, without cultivation, and without weeding.
+Gajin Tukono was born in Osaka, in 1941.
+After raising vegetables for fifteen years, and finding that chemicals were not preventing spots, rust, rot or other problems; and prolonged use caused plants to wither and decline, he divided his garden into patches and conducted various experiments without chemicals, without fertilizer, without cultivation, and without weeding.
 After finding that patches had fewer insects and a lower incidence of plant illness where nature is allowed to take its course, he converted completely to the natural method of gardening.

 Soil is alive with countless life forms all interrelated and sharing a common ecology.
 Nature, not man, grows things.
 Weeds, insects, and birds are essential for cultivating vegetables.
 In growing plants, the wisest way is to interfere little and to leave things up to the providence of nature.